steenk/tripledollar/README.md

 # Command Line Interface

 Installed with __npm__ tripledollar has a simple CLI.
-Tripledollar itself needs to run in a browser, but the Node.js environment can bring some convenience when developing.
-The __td__ command with option --init creates a structure where you directly can start develop in a modular fashion.
-Many client side libraries are published in __npm__, the module loader for Node.js, but adding a whole npm project to your web application is not what you want.
-In most cases it is enough with just one JavaScript file to add to your lib folder.
+Tripledollar itself needs to run in a browser, but the Node.js environment can be convenient when developing.
+The __td__ command with option --init creates a structure where you can directly start developing modularly.
+Many client-side libraries are published in __npm__, the module loader for Node.js, but adding a whole npm project to your web application is not what you want.
+It is often enough with just one JavaScript file to add to your lib folder.
 The __td__ command has a --get option for doing this.
-From your lib folder you can type `td --get chart.js` and you get the chart.js file from the npm project chart.js.
+From your lib folder, you can type `td --get chart.js`, and you get the chart.js file from the npm project chart.js.
 Convenient.

 ```
 Tripledollar - a JavaScript library for DOM scripting.